Sean J. Conlon

 Sussex & Reilly (“Sussex”) was also launched in early 2000.
 Starting as a modest, 10-person operation, Sussex quickly grew, expanding into a 300-plus-employee business accounting for more than $1 billion in annual sales.
 It was hailed as one of the most high-tech firms in real estate with every agent carrying a blackberry or palm pilot.
 Sean sold the firm, bought it back and then subsequently re-sold the company between 2006 and 2007.
 This allowed him to pursue other real estate and development ventures, chiefly among them, CONLON: A Real Estate Company (“CONLON”).

-In 2009, Sean opened the doors to CONLON, what would soon become one of Chicago’s most impressive brokerages, and he hasn’t looked back since.
+In 2009, Sean opened the doors to CONLON, what would soon become one of Chicago’s most impressive brokerages.
 The firm, like many of Sean’s past endeavors, proved an almost immediate success, attracting buyers and sellers from the immediate area, as well as other parts of the U.S. and abroad.

-Recognized as one of the top real estate experts in the country Sean is regularly interviewed by CNN, CNBC, New York Times, Forbes, Crain’s, and the Wall Street Journal to name a few, to discuss the market and trends within the real estate industry.
+Recognized as one of the top real estate experts in the country, Sean is regularly interviewed by CNN, CNBC (appearing on Squawk Box and Power Lunch), New York Times, Forbes, Crain’s, and the Wall Street Journal, to name a few, to discuss the market and trends within the real estate industry.
 He was featured in Crain’s “40 under 40”; awarded Irish America’s Business 100 profile four years running; and was honored to be guest speaker at The Wharton School of Business on entrepreneurship and leadership as well as Cornell and DePaul Universities.
 A former college dropout, Sean is constantly striving for excellence and setting himself high personal standards.
 He returned to the academic world and in June 2016 graduated from DePaul University with a Bachelor of Arts.